Desmond-Fon/Desmond-Fon/README.md

 - 👋 Hi, I’m @Desmond-Fon
 - 👀 I’m interested in fullstack programming
-- 🌱 I’m currently learning javascript amdreact
+- 🌱 I’m currently learning javascript and react
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 07017111908 or desmondfon@yahoo.com